 Even though the downturn makes a Roth conversion more appealing, keep in mind that the money transferred will count as ordinary income on your 2020 tax return, though the tax bill be somewhat reduced if you’ve made nondeductible contributions in the past.
 Be sure to make estimated tax payments to cover that tax bill.

 James McGlynn, CFA, RICP, is chief executive of Next Quarter Century LLC in Fort Worth, Texas, a firm focused on helping clients make smarter decisions about long-term-care insurance, Social Security and other retirement planning issues.
 He was a mutual fund manager for 30 years.
 James is the author of Retirement Planning Tips for Baby Boomers.
-His previous articles include Gives That Gift Back, Danger: Cliff Ahead and Early and Often.
+His previous articles include Gifts That Give Back, Danger: Cliff Ahead and Early and Often.